Quebec City, Canada

 Frequently Asked Questions

-What is the cost of living in Quebec City, QC, Canada?
+What is the cost of living in Quebec City, Canada?

 The cost of living index in Quebec City is 87.2, which is Lower the Canada national average of 100.